TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-07-7-new-features-in-easy-coding-standard-22.md

 ## 3. Use Whole Set But 1 Checker

-I like Symfony set from PHP-CS-Fixer, but **I'd like to remove few checkers**.
+I like Symfony set from PHP-CS-Fixer, but **I'd like to remove 4 checkers**.
 Do I have to put all checkers I want to use explicitly to the config?

 Not anymore!
 Just **use `exclude_checkers` option for classes you want to skip**: